MCP HubMCP Hub

 License

 This MCP server is licensed under the MIT License.
-You are free to use, modify, and distribute the software, subject to the terms of the MIT License.
+You are free to use, modify, and distribute the software under the terms of the MIT License.
+See the LICENSE file in the project repository for details.